siran/research/_proposals/The PNP Markdown Standard - PNPMDv1/The PNP Markdown Standard - PNPMDv1.md

 PNPMD v1.03 provides a complete Markdown structure for mathematically aware documents.

-It keeps the format plain-text and human-readable first.
+It keeps the format plain-text and human-readable-*first*.

 It avoids noisy LaTeX wrappers and PDF-only workflows.